jeremenichelli/movies-web-components/README.md

 Install dependencies by running `npm install`.

-Start development server and bundling with `npm start`
+Start development server and bundling with `npm start`.

-There's no polyfill for web components currently, so the app only works in Chrome.
+The web components polyfill is not included so currently the project only works in Chrome.

 ### Reading